 10.12 Many parishes make use of a dedicated credit card for those expenses which may be paid from the MEA and have found that this simplifies the administration of the MEA.
 Some corporate credit cards provide detailed information about the GST component in every item charged to the card.
-In such cases the ATO may accept the credit card monthly statement as sufficient documentation to support the parishês claim for input tax credits.
-If any other credit card is used the member of the ministry staff holding the card should supply the original tax invoices supporting charges on the card to the parish to support the latterês claim for input tax credits.
+In such cases the ATO may accept the credit card monthly statement as sufficient documentation to support the parish's claim for input tax credits (refer GST Ruling GSTR 2000/26 and GSTR 2000/26A - www.ato.gov.au).
+If any other credit card is used the member of the ministry staff holding the card should supply the original tax invoices supporting charges on the card to the parish to support the latter's claim for input tax credits.